- When is the application deadline?

 - Do I need to submit GRE scores with my application?

-The GRE requirement was temporarily waived for both MSIS and PhD applicants for Fall 2023.
+The GRE requirement was waived for both MSIS and PhD applicants.
 If you would like to take the GRE to augment your application, you will want to review the UT Austin Graduate and International Admissions Center (GIAC) website for information about submitting official scores and submission code (6882).
 GIAC contact information may be found HERE.
 When contacting departments with questions, always include your UT EID.

 - Is funding/financial support available?
 How much is tuition?